slallemand/redhat-techs/openshift/hypershift/STEP02.md

-# Create Hosted cluster with Hypershift in ACM
+# Step 02 - Create Hosted cluster with Hypershift in ACM

 ## 1. Create VM manually with agent discovery image and boot on it